bovinehero/hunt-showdown/README.md

 > The Landing page.
 Information about the product, includes a purchase call to action as well as media elements.

+wire frame and screenshot of finished product

 ### store.html

 > Flex based gallery with uniform images with links out to purchase the games different editions and DLC content

+wire frame and screenshot of finished product

 ### gallery.html

 > Column based gallery of image content that includes social media, concept art and screenshots.

+wire frame and screenshot of finished product

 ### signup.html

 > A form page that takes user details and signs them up for the newsletter.
 This is mocked as there is currently no endpoint for this functionality.

+wire frame and screenshot of finished product

 ### 404.html

 > A functional page that will return when a user tries to follow a link to a non existant resource.

+wire frame and screenshot of finished product

 # Features

 ## Global Features

+### Favicon & Meta Tags

+> TODO

 ### Body Background